kdmccormick/tutor-contrib-kdmccormick/quickdev.rst

 or you can ``run`` a command in its own container (remember: with ``run``, you need to specify ``-m/--mount`` again)::

-  tutor dev run -m path/to/your/edx-platform lms ./manage.py migrate
+  tutor dev run -m path/to/your/edx-platform lms ./manage.py lms migrate

 Remember: with ``run``, you are starting a new just container for your command, so you must specify ``-m/--mount`` again.
 With ``exec``, you are using one of the containers that you created earlier when you ran ``start``, so whichever ``-m/--mount`` options you specified then will still be in effect.

 If you want to change which directory or directories are bind-mounted, just run ``start`` again::

+  # Bind-mount a different copy of edx-platform:
   tutor dev start -m path/to/another/copy/of/edx-platform

+  # Stop bind-mounting edx-platform (i.e., go back to using the code on the image):
+  tutor dev start

 Finally, as always, you can stop the platform when you're done::